a2ikm/bootstrap_form-datetimepicker/README.md

 </div>
 ```

 Note that `bootstrap_form-datetimepicker` class is used for wrapping div element.
-So You should initialize widget like:
+So you should initialize widgets like:

 ```javascript
 $(function () {